lockstep/rails_new/README.md

 * [yard](https://yardoc.org) is available in development mode.
   Use `yard doc` to generate documentation and `yard server --reload` or `yard server --gems` to start a local documentation server.
+* Favicons where generated with [Real Favicon Generator](https://realfavicongenerator.net/).

 ### General